fmauffrey/ChIP-seq_bact/README.md

 ## Steps and tools
 - Quality control (FastQC + fastp)
 - Reads mapping (Bowtie2, Samtools)
-- Peak calling (MACS3) Careful parameters optimization is required
+- Peak calling (MACS3) --nomodel is used since macs3 is not able to derive models from these data.
+A fragment size of around 200 pb is obtained after sonication so --extsize
-- Peak annotation (Homer)
+- Peak annotation (Homer or ChIPpeakAnno)
 - Comparison between samples (Deseq2)

 ## Other possible steps